Sanwariya-Sukhwal/lead-management-crm/README.md

 ## Overview

-Lead Management CRM is a full-stack web application that helps businesses manage customer leads efficiently.
-Users can create, view, update, delete, search, and filter leads through a simple and responsive dashboard.
+Lead Management CRM is a full-stack web application developed as part of a Full Stack Developer Internship Assignment.
+The application helps businesses manage customer leads efficiently by providing features such as lead creation, lead tracking, searching, filtering, updating, and deleting leads through a responsive dashboard.

 ---